-Summer is here and the shorts and miniskirts have arrived!
+Winter is here and the overflow of cookies and egg nog have arrived!
 After the initial excitement wears off, I remember the older I get, the more it feels like no matter how many squats and lunges I do, I just can’t get stubborn cellulite to disappear completely.
-That’s why this year, I’ve done some extra research to create the perfect DIY cellulite body scrub.
+That’s why this year, I’ve done some extra research to create the perfect DIY cellulite coffee scrub.
 Use it every day and within a few weeks, you should see a noticeable difference in the appearance of cellulite.

 The best part about using natural, home-made beauty products is knowing there are never any fillers.
 Each ingredient is beneficial and serves a purpose.
-Here’s why each ingredient in this DIY Cellulite Body Scrub is important:
+Once you go down the rabbit-hole of investigating your beauty products, it’s hard to go back.
+Here’s why each ingredient in this DIY Cellulite Coffee Scrub is important:

 Coconut Oil has been shown to reduce cellulite all on it’s own.
+It contains a surprising amount of saturated fat that can fortify your skin cell structure and make the appearance of the surface healthier.
+It also contains lots of free radicals which heal old scar tissue and firm and tighten your skin.
 The most popular 2 methods is to massage the oil into your skin for ten minutes, followed by dry brushing or to use a scrub like the one we’ll be making today.

 The caffeine in ground coffee actually shrinks cellulite cells while the scrubbing motion plumps your skin, making those little lumps look less obvious.
+By stimulating blood flow, you’re actually helping your body heal itself and release toxins under your skin.
 Caffeine also contains loads of antioxidants, which increases collagen production.

 Brown sugar has smaller particles and is softer and safer for all skin types than other sugars.
 It is also a powerful exfoliate that removes dead skin for improved tone, texture and softness.